vuhung16au/llm-benchmark-lab/Benchmark-Report-Checkpoint-20250623-1400.md

 - `Quality` and `Relevance` are subjective scores from 1 (worst) to 10 (best), based on the response quality and relevance to the prompt, juded by human evaluators.
 - `Size (GB)` is the size of the model in GB (`ollama list` command)

+## Models Selections

+We selected some ollama models with number of parameters between 1.5B and 3B, which are small enough and suitable for text summarization tasks.
+The models were chosen based on their availability in the Ollama repository and their performance characteristics.

+## Benchmarking Methodology

+The benchmark was conducted using the following steps:
+1. **Environment Setup**: A Python script was used to benchmark the models, measuring tokens per second, time to first token, memory usage, CPU usage, and GPU usage.
+2. **Test Prompt**: A standardized prompt was used to evaluate the models' performance.
+3. **Metrics Collection**: The script collected metrics for each model, including response time, memory usage, and CPU/GPU utilization.
+4. **Human Evaluation**: Responses were evaluated by human judges for quality and relevance, scoring from 1 to 10.

 ## Test Environment

 Macbbook Pro M1 Max 64GB RAM